 Outside of work, Marilyn enjoys staying active, and spending as much time as possible with her husband and three kids, therapeutic equestrian riding, and has also helped coach the Special Olympics.

-Asees graduated from T.D.T.R.
-DAV College in India in 2017 and is currently employed as an interim physiotherapist.
+Asees graduated in India in 2017 and is currently working as a Registered Physiotherapist.
 He takes pleasure in assisting people of all ages who are affected by sickness, disability, or accident.
 He does this by encouraging patients to become more functional through exercise, manual therapy, education, and guidance.

 He believes that health is one of our most important resources and shouldn't be taken for granted.
-Asees likes to go for walks, play 8-ball pool, and play volleyball in his free time.
+Asees likes to go for walks and play volleyball in his free time.

 Asees Singh